mui/material-ui/docs/src/pages/getting-started/support/support.md

 [Post a question](https://stackoverflow.com/questions/tagged/mui)

-> 💡 **Tip**: If you're using an old MUI version and go to StackOverflow for support on it, you may find answers with links that redirect you to content that doesn't exist anymore on the latest version.
-So, to easily access any previous version, just add `v[number]` at the beginning of the URL, like so: [v4.mui.com](https://v4.mui.com/).
+> 💡 **Tip**: If you're using an older version and use external resources (such as StackOverflow) for help with it, you may find answers with links that direct you to content that no longer exists in the latest version of the documentation.
+To easily access any previous version of the docs, simply add `v[number]` at the beginning of the URL, like so: [v4.mui.com](https://v4.mui.com/).

 ### GitHub